 If you’re experiencing general pain in your breasts, you may have other issues to address.
 These potential issues are:

-- Engorgement, over-full breasts due to irregular feedings
+- Engorgement, which are over-full breasts due to irregular feedings

-- Oral thrush, a type of yeast infection
+- Thrush, a type of yeast infection that can develop if your child develops oral thrush

 - Mastitis, a breast infection